MichaelsPlayground/CanteenAppNtag424/readme.md

 ## 3 charge fragment

-The canteen card is empty after issuing and needs to get (re-) charged.
+The canteen card is empty after issuing and needs to get (re-) charged or credited.
 For security reasons it is a good practise to separate this functionality from the cashier position.

 ## 4 personalization fragment